 The web often feels like an all-you-can-eat buffet; how high should you pile your virtual plate?
 For the curators and collectors out there, here are some ideas on how to enhance your blog with content you find elsewhere.

 Whether it’s great artwork, a punchy quote, or even a funny gif, many bloggers enjoy showcasing others’ work from around the web.
-In this piece from Hot Off the Press, we give you both food for thought and hands-on advice on how to use curated content on your personal blog.
+In this piece from The WordPress.com Blog, we give you both food for thought and hands-on advice on how to use curated content on your personal blog.

 Your blog is the space where you show the world the things that make you tick.
 You put together stories and images that entertain and enlighten, and invite your visitors in.
 It’s your own carefully designed museum-living room-coffeeshop packed into a screen.